guinetik/blockchain-ts/README.md

 # blockchain-ts
-Inspired by fireship.io's blockchain in 100 seconds video Watch the [Blockchain in 100 Seconds](https://youtu.be/qF7dkrce-mQ) video.
+Inspired by fireship.io's blockchain in 100 seconds video.

+Watch the [Blockchain in 100 Seconds](https://youtu.be/qF7dkrce-mQ) video.

 # Usage